 “I would like to thank you for your expertise and speed [in the recent matter].”
 HT, November 2018

-We have considerable experience in acting for landlords who find themselves in this situation, from advising on your options through to making an offer to the leaseholders and dealing with the legal process of the transfer.
+We have considerable experience in acting for landlords who wish to buy the freehold, from advising on your options through to making an offer to the leaseholders and dealing with the legal process of the transfer.